-“Community groups in New York City are welcome to rent empty school buildings except for one singled-out purpose: worship services,” said ADF Senior Counsel Jordan Lorence.
-“Evicting churches and the help they offer through their worship services in otherwise empty buildings on weekends helps no one.
+“In New York City, any community group can meet in vacant school buildings for any purpose except for religious groups meeting to worship God.
+The city’s arguments in defense of this policy cannot withstand constitutional scrutiny,” said ADF Senior Counsel Jordan Lorence.
+“Evicting churches and the help they offer the people in their communities through their worship services in otherwise empty buildings on weekends helps no one.
 Violating the First Amendment, as New York City is doing, hurts everyone.
 For that reason, we hope the U.S. Supreme Court will agree to hear this important case.”

 The panel’s ruling in Bronx Household of Faith v.
 Board of Education of the City of New York said that the city can single out for exclusion what it defines as “religious worship services.”
-The New York City Department of Education has defended this policy in court on and off since 1995 even though the department allows other community groups to rent space for their meetings.
+The New York City Department of Education has defended this policy, known as Regulation I.Q., in court on and off since 1995 even though the department allows other community groups to rent space for their meetings.

 “Churches meeting in New York City public schools for worship services have fed the poor and needy, assisted in rehabilitating drug addicts and gang members, helped rebuild marriages and families, and provided for the disabled,” said ADF Senior Counsel David Cortman.
 “The churches have also helped the public schools themselves by volunteering to paint the interiors of inner-city schools; donating computers, musical instruments, and air conditioners; and providing effective after-school programs to help all students with their studies.
 We hope the Supreme Court will allow them to continue being a true benefit to the communities they love to serve.”